-The Toowoomba

-Railway Parklands

-Priority Development

-Area will deliver new

-community assets

-and facilities for the

-residents of

-Toowoomba;

-including

-The Toowoomba Railway

-Parklands Priority Development

-Area is set to facilitate development

-at a time of unprecedented

-opportunity and investment within

-Toowoomba.
-The recent and future

-investment in infrastructure and the

-flow-on benefits of continued

-mining and agricultural growth

-within the Surat Basin means that

-Toowoomba's time is now.
+The Toowoomba Railway Parklands Priority Development Area will deliver new community assets and facilities for the residents of Toowoomba; including new parkland, community spaces, as well as function and event spaces.
+It will also facilitate major urban renewal and redevelopment of neglected areas of the city.

+The Toowoomba Railway Parklands Priority Development Area is set to facilitate development at a time of unprecedented opportunity and investment within Toowoomba.
+The recent and future investment in infrastructure and the flow-on benefits of continued mining and agricultural growth within the Surat Basin means that Toowoomba's time is now.
 High value heritage buildings will be protected to give the PDA its unique character.
 However, there are still significant opportunities for major redevelopment and refurbishment of the area to facilitate new forms of development that respect its intrinsic character.